rezahedi/Binesh/sample-lesson-format.md

 - [ ] 10000
 ```

-# Quiz 6
+# Pick And Fill Quiz

-Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+This quiz type is look like fill in but have differences.
+User can't type to fill the blanks and also question could have multiple blanks.
+There are multiple options to pick from and fill the blanks.

 ---

-Fill in spaces by picking words from the lest.
+Fill in spaces by picking words from the list.

 ```quiz:pickAndFill:[will|can|should|must|might|could]
 You [should] finish your homework today, and you [can] ask the teacher if you need help.